siddhantgoel/flask-filealchemy/README.md

 ![](https://github.com/siddhantgoel/flask-filealchemy/workflows/flask-filealchemy/badge.svg) ![](https://badge.fury.io/py/flask-filealchemy.svg)

-`Flask-FileAlchemy` lets you use YAML-formatted plain-text files as the data store for your [Flask] app.
+`Flask-FileAlchemy` is a [Flask] extension that lets you use Markdown or YAML formatted plain-text files as the main data store for your apps.

 ## Installation